-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-To Be Held June 18, 2002
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held June 3, 2003

-The 2002 Annual Meeting of Stockholders of PC Connection, Inc., a Delaware corporation (the "Company"), will be held at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 off the Everett Turnpike), Nashua, New Hampshire on Tuesday, June 18, 2002 at 10:00 a.m., local time, to consider and act upon the following matters:
+The 2003 Annual Meeting of Stockholders of PC Connection, Inc., a Delaware corporation (the "Company"), will be held at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 off the Everett Turnpike), Nashua, New Hampshire on Tuesday, June 3, 2003 at 10:00 a.m., local time, to consider and act upon the following matters:

-- To elect six directors to serve until the 2003 Annual Meeting of Stockholders; - To amend the Company's Employee Stock Purchase Plan (the "ESPP") to increase the number of shares of Common Stock that may be issued thereunder from 337,500 to 537,500 shares; - To ratify the selection of Deloitte & Touche LLP as the Company's independent auditors for the current year; and - 4.
+- 1. To elect six directors to serve until the 2004 Annual Meeting of Stockholders; - 2.
+To amend the Company's 1997 Employee Stock Purchase Plan, as amended to increase the number of shares of Common Stock that may be issued thereunder from 537,500 to 637,500 shares; - 3.
+To ratify the selection of Deloitte & Touche LLP as the Company's independent auditors for the current year; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on May 15, 2002 are entitled to notice of and to vote at the meeting and at any adjournments thereof.
+Stockholders of record at the close of business on April 21, 2003 are entitled to notice of and to vote at the meeting and at any adjournments thereof.
 All stockholders are cordially invited to attend the meeting.